WillTheFarmer/apache-logs-to-mysql/.github/README.md

 & Apache Error log in 2 formats.
 Database normalization at work!
 ## MySQL Access Log View by Browser - 1 of 66 schema views
 Current schema views are Access and Error Attribute Primary tables created in normalization process with simple aggregate values.
 These are primitive data presentations of the log data warehouse.
 ApacheLogs2MySQL is the 'EL' of the 'ELK' Stack.
-The Web interface with
+The Web interface
-Drill Down Capability and [apache/echarts](https://github.com/apache/echarts) Log Visualization integration in development is the 'K' of the 'ELK' Stack.
+[MySQL2ApacheECharts](https://github.com/willthefarmer/mysql-to-apache-echarts) in development is the 'K' of the 'ELK' Stack.

 MySQL View - apache_logs.access_ua_browser_family_list - data from LogFormat: combined & csv2mysql
 ![view-access_ua_browser_family_list.png](./assets/access_ua_browser_list.png)